paulfranceschi/philosophy_and_concepts/content/pages/sleeping-beauty.md

 title: "A Two-Sided Ontological Solution to the Sleeping Beauty Problem: long summary"
 ---

-## A Two-Sided Ontological Solution to the Sleeping Beauty Problem: long summary

 This paper presents a novel approach to resolving the Sleeping Beauty problem by drawing an analogy with a hypothetical "hyper-entanglement urn."

 <img align="right" width="50%" src="/images/sleeping-beauty.jpg" style="margin-left: 20px;">